sm0ca/chapter-check/README.md

 # Chapter Check

-(Note that the rationale behind using a GUI library like Tkinter is the fact that it comes preinstalled with Python, which means less dependency on third-party libraries—a very useful trait for a computer science course project! - sxnch)

 This software allows you to maintain a personal manga list, in which you can add all of the ongoing manga that you'd like to keep up-to-date with.
 With a Chapter Check manga list, you have the option to search for new chapter